Jacob Bridgeman Facts: 10 Things To Know About The PGA Tour Pro

 -

+Alex Smalley Facts: 10 Things To Know About The PGA Tour Pro

-Brice Garnett was college golf star before building a solid career in the pro game – here are 15 things you may not know about him
+Alex Smalley is one of the PGA Tour’s brightest talents – here are 10 things you may not be familiar with about him

 By Mike Hall Published